Ali Hendi, MD

 The office of Ali Hendi, MD, offers Mohs surgery to treat squamous cell carcinoma.
 This highly specialized procedure involves the use of a surgical instrument and a microscope to slice away all of the cancer cells carefully.

-If you need a skin cancer check or Mohs surgery, call the office of Ali Hendi, MD, today or book an appointment online.
+If you need a skin cancer check or Mohs surgery, call the office of Ali Hendi, MD today.